willehpeh/uni-paris-server/README.md

 # Formation Angular janvier 2021 (serveur) #

-Clônez ce repo et faites `npm start`.
-Le serveur tournera sur `http://localhost:3000`.
+Clone this repo and run `npm start`.
+The server will run on `http://localhost:3000`.